MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/strategy.md

 ## Executive summary

 Few organizations jump straight into a cloud-native portfolio.
 Many customers continue to believe cloud myths that slow innovation efforts, such as "everything should go into the cloud."
 To minimize common mistakes, [dispel myths about moving to the cloud](<https://docs.microsoft.com/azure/cloud-adoption-framework/strategy/cloud-migration-business-case>).
-To move forward, identify business outcomes supported by specific efforts that drive crucial business results.
-There may be sound business justifications to reserve part of your digital estate to an on-premises environment, but you still want the innovation that cloud services can bring to your datacenter.
+There are sound [motivations](<https://docs.microsoft.com/azure/cloud-adoption-framework/strategy/motivations>) to retain part of your digital estate on-premises, and also want the innovation that comes with cloud services—where you might consider a hybrid and multi-cloud scenario to be beneficial.
+Your challenge is how to consistently operate both on-premises and cloud environments with one cloud management solution.

-At this point, you realize that a hybrid cloud is not simply two different environments, but a steady state that enables a consistent experience across end users, IT management & security, and app development, far beyond "lifting and shifting" virtual machines.
+**To accelerate your cloud adoption efforts and migration initiatives, implement a uniform control plane such as Azure Arc.
+A hybrid and multi-cloud environment is a steady state, enabling a consistent experience across your end users, IT management & security, and app development, beyond lifting and shifting.
 Consistency in a hybrid cloud environment enables uniform development, unified dev-ops and management, common identity and security, and extension of existing applications and infrastructure to the cloud.
-Consistency across these key areas enables controlled transformation for your organization, backed with data-justified financial models for your business.
+Consistency across these key areas enables controlled transformation for your organization, backed with data-justified financial models for your business.**

 Hybrid and multi-cloud is an evolution to distributed computing and unified operations, bringing consistent, cross-platform access to data and apps across private and public clouds—and edge computing environments.
 The most common environment across the enterprise is hybrid and multi-cloud.
 For most customers, moving to a hybrid and multi-cloud scenario is simply embracing market reality, and, as previously mentioned, remains a sound business decision.